semanticart/hoboken/README.markdown

 * sinatra
 * wikitext

 dm-is-versioned and dm-timestamps are part of dm-more.
+You'll need at least 0.9.7.
 You also need a dm compatible database adapter (sqlite3, mysql, etc.).
 If you want to use something other than sqlite3, you'll need to edit init.rb until a proper config file system is added.

 You can install wikitext from http://github.com/stephenjudkins/ruby-wikitext/tree/master.